 In support of the DoD Weather System and what is now commonly referred to as Space-based Environmental Monitoring, the first DMSP satellite was launched in 1962 and is currently in its sixth decade of service as the sole DoD operational weather satellite system.
 It is the longest running production satellite program to date.
 Initially, DMSP was highly classified, run by the National Reconnaissance Office (NRO), in support of the CORONA program and its first reconnaissance satellites.
 DMSP today provides strategic and tactical weather data to aid the U.S. military in planning operations at sea, on land, and in the air.
 Lockheed Martin and Northrop Grumman are the spacecraft and sensors prime contractors for DMSP, respectively.

-RS is part of the Space and Missile Systems Center at Los Angeles Air Force Base, California, and is home to, or supported by, more than 800 government, military, aerospace and contractor personnel at multiple locations in the United States supporting today's operational and future remote sensing systems.
+RS is part of the Space and Missile Systems Center at Los Angeles Air Force Base, CA, and is home to, or supported by, more than 800 government, military, aerospace and contractor personnel at multiple locations in the United States supporting today's operational and future remote sensing systems.

 Related fact Sheets: